polosson/jquery.PoloPlugins/README.md

 #### Submit button inline parameters
 These are "data-" attributes on submit button:
 <pre>
-data-destination	-> string : The path to the server for the POST request *REQUIRED* data-action			-> string : The name of the action to send to the server *REQUIRED* data-extra-params	-> object : Some additionnal parameters to send to the server (optionnal)
+data-destination	-> string : Path to the server for the POST request *REQUIRED* data-action			-> string : Name of the action to put in request *REQUIRED* data-extra-params	-> object : Some additionnal parameters to send (optionnal)
 </pre>

 #### Fields inline parameters